 There was a total of three Seminole Wars.
 The First Seminole War began in 1816, a time when tribal lands across Indian Nations were already quickly dwindling.
-The First Seminole War began over the United States’ attempts to apprehend runaway slaves who were living among the Seminole in Spanish owned Florida.
-This war lasted two short years from 1816-1818.
+The First Seminole War began over the United States’ attempts to apprehend runaway slaves who were living among the Seminole in Spanish-owned Florida.
+This war lasted two short years from 1816 to 1818.
 During this time, West Florida was Louisiana Territory, while Eastern Florida remained under Spanish rule.

-During his fifth annual message Jackson is quoted as saying, “They have neither the intelligence, the industry, the moral habits, nor the desire of improvement which are essential to any favorable change in their condition”.
-Jackson was also a strong supporter of slavery, a combination which fueled the First Seminole War.
+During his fifth annual message, Jackson is quoted as saying, “They have neither the intelligence, the industry, the moral habits, nor the desire of improvement which are essential to any favorable change in their condition.”
+Jackson was also a strong supporter of slavery, a combination that fueled the First Seminole War.

 Invasion of Spain

 Because Florida was Spanish-owned land rather than United States territory, Jackson “felt called upon to capture the fort of St. Marks and the capital city of Pensacola, together with its fortress of Barrancas.”
-After these sieges, General Jackson and his army further marched into Spanish held Florida, and razed towns, killed and enslaved many Creek, Seminole, and black people, as well as executed two British prisoners.
+After these sieges, General Jackson and his army further marched into Spanish-held Florida, razed towns, killed and enslaved many Creek, Seminole, and Black people, and executed two British prisoners.
 The British prisoners had been tried and convicted of sympathizing with the Seminole in a military tribunal.
 The General’s actions caused the government to feel that not only had Jackson crossed a line and denied the prisoners proper legal process, but that he had also started a war with Spain when he attacked forts and villages.